Reduction for branching multiplicities: Preliminaries on Schubert varieties

 The variety $\cY_v$ can be seen from different points of view: \begin{enumerate} \item $\cY_v=G\times^B \overline{B vP/P}$ and $\cY_v=G\times^P \overline{P v\inv B/B}$; \item $\cY_v=\overline{G.(B/B,vP/P)}=\overline{G.(v\inv B/B,P/P)} \subset \GB\times\GP$; \item $\cY_v=\{(gB/B,hP/P)\,:\, g\inv hP/P\in \overline{B vP/P}\}\subset \GB\times\GP$; \item $\cY_v=\{(gB/B,hP/P)\,:\, h\inv gB/B\in \overline{P v\inv B/B}\}\subset \GB\times\GP$. \end{enumerate}

-Recall that Schubert classes $\sigma^w,\tau_u$ were defined in Section \ref{sec:schubert_classes}.
+Recall that the Schubert classes $\sigma^w,\tau_u$ were defined in Section \ref{sec:schubert_classes}.
 Think about $G/B\times G/P$ as a $G^2$-flag variety endowed with the action of $G$ diagonally embedded in $G^2$.
 Then $\cY_v$ is an orbit closure of a spherical subgroup in a flag variety.
-Recalling Notation~\ref{nota:roots}, by \cite[Theorem~1.5]{Br:biBd}, we have in particular
+By \cite[Theorem~1.5]{Br:biBd}, we have in particular

-\begin{prop} The cohomology class of $\cY_v$ is given by:
+\begin{prop} The Chow class of $\cY_v$ is given by: